htfy96/rwx_shim/README.md

 # rwx_shim

-`rwx_shim` is a minimal shim written in Assembly and C that allows users to place variables into a runtime-writable and executable section by linking with this library.
-It also provides some additional utility to seal the section to at runtime.

-This is mostly useful for programs that want to JIT-generate some fixed amount of code at startup, and then execute them without much modification.
+`rwx_shim` is a minimalistic tool developed in Assembly and C that enables users to embed variables into sections that are both writable and executable right at the linking stage.
+This feature is particularly useful for applications that generate a fixed amount of code just-in-time at startup and then run it with minimal changes thereafter.
 One example is Linux's [Static Keys](https://docs.kernel.org/staging/static-keys.html).

-Compared to `mmap()` an `rwx` page at runtime, this shim allows users to create variables into an RWX section at link time and provided better debugging experience.
+By using rwx_shim, developers can better manage these sections compared to traditional methods like mapping pages at runtime using mmap.
+Moreover, it enhances the debugging process, as debuggers could read variable symbols.

 ## Usage